IVRL/Tempsal/docs/README.md

 **📢 New Release: TensorFlow Weights**

 TensorFlow weights for TempSAL is now available! 🎉
-You can find them under the /tensorflow-tempsal folder.
+You can find them in [tensorflow-tempsal](https://github.com/baharay/tensorflow-tempsal/).

 ---